 Dear John F. Kennedy Community,

-Welcome to the 2016 – 2017 School year.
-I am very happy to be returning for my fourth year as the principal of John F. Kennedy High School.
-Last year was a year where our teachers and staff put their best foot forward and committed to establishing a culture at the school where we believe that every student can succeed at high levels.
-In the 2014-2015 school year the state of California recognized our school as a Gold Ribbon California Distinguished School.
-Our staff has built on our success by challenging themselves to create a school with even more opportunities for success for every student.
+Welcome to the 2017-2018 School year.
+I am very happy to be returning for my fifth year as the principal of John F. Kennedy High School.
+Last year was a year where our teachers and staff started to see success in our goal that every student can succeed at high levels.
+The 2014-2015 school year ended with the state of California recognizing our school as a Gold Ribbon California Distinguished School.
+Last year, we built on our success by challenging ourselves to create a school with even more opportunities for success for every student.
+We also began the process of developing opportunities for intervention within the school day.

-This year, we are entering our second year as a Title I school.
-As part of this process, we mailed an application for Free and Reduced Lunch which is to be filled out by every family and brought to Maze Day.
+This year, we are entering our third year as a Title I school.
+As part of this process, you will notice in this mailer an application for Free and Reduced Lunch which is to be filled out by every family and brought to Maze Day.
 This form is the basis for determining the direction and types of continued programming for the coming year.
 Please remember to complete this form (even if you do not feel you will qualify).
 This will help fulfill the school goal of accurately identifying every student whom we can assist in providing equity and opportunity at JFK.
-In addition to this, it is important that each family read over the Titan Compact which was mailed as well.
+In addition to this, it is important that each family read over the Titan Compact which is included in this packet as well.
 This form must be signed by all students and parents / guardians and returned on Maze Day.
 The Titan Compact is a 3 – Way – Pledge between parents, students, and staff which clarifies the roles and commitments we are willing to make in order to ensure that our students succeed.

 As always, our goal at JFK is to continue to build on the success of the last three years.
 Last year, over 60% of our students made the honor roll with a GPA of 3.0 or better.
 There were increases in the number of students who took AP and Honors classes (evidence that students are being exposed to rigorous coursework).
 The number of JFK students who took AP Tests doubled from that of 2014, and increased by 10% from that of 2015.
 The JFK staff has worked collaboratively to lay the foundation for Professional Learning Communities.
 Each department is in the process of developing common standards, common assessments, and intervention strategies to assist students before they fail.
 This has helped to bring JFK to the forefront in a true community of learning.
 At the core of this new philosophy are the Four Essential Questions that drive our work here at JFK: